-Wound healing has been studied as long as there has been damage to skin and the supporting tissues.
-Wounds should heal naturally but hunter-gatherers would have noticed that certain factors favor or even speed up wound healing.
+Stages of Wound healing in dogs has been studied as long as there has been damage to skin and the supporting tissues.
+Wounds should heal naturally but hunter-gatherers would have noticed that certain factors favor or even speed up wound healing in dogs.
 These include the arresting of bleeding, the necessity of hygiene, the assistance of wound dressing techniques and even early surgical methods of approximation of the wound edges.

-Stem Cell Therapy has recently emerged as a promising option for the treatment of chronic wounds.
+Stem Cell Therapy has recently emerged as a promising option for the treatment of non healing wounds in dogs.
 Adipose Derived Stem Cells (ADSCs) offer a tremendous advantage over the previous alternatives.
 They have the following four functions:

-3. Secretion of Paracrine factors (growth factors) – Figure 5. to promote the healing stages.
+Figure 5. to promote the dog wound healing stages.
 ADSCs produce a hormone called epidermal growth factor (EGF) that stimulates the existing cell population to restart their healing processes.
 While skin cell growth is important, it is not sufficient alone to heal these wounds; nerve growth, as well, must occur if the tissue is to be complete.
 ADSCs produce large amounts of a substance called brain-derived neurotrophic factor (BDNF).
 BDNF is important in stimulating the growth of neurons which are essential in the healing of new skin.
-Many wounds lack the proper blood supply to heal and stem cells also produce a neo-angiogenic factor that recruits new blood vessels into the area to feed the newly stimulated cell growth.
+Many wounds in dogs lack the proper blood supply to heal and stem cells also produce a neo-angiogenic factor that recruits new blood vessels into the area to feed the newly stimulated cell growth.
 This factor is called vascular endothelial growth factor or VEGF.

-All of these factors and cells together promote the management of inflammation, cell migration, blood vessel growth and tissue remodeling necessary to reach the goal of healing the non-healing wounds.
+All of these factors and cells together promote the management of inflammation, cell migration, blood vessel growth and tissue remodeling necessary to reach the goal of healing the non-healing wounds in dogs.